Ginger Chicken Stir Fry

 Rice should be pretty easy to cook right?
 Well, maybe for you normal folks the answer would be a resounding “yes!”.
 However, I apparently cannot cook rice to save my life.
 Or I guess I should say I couldn’t.
-Over the past few months I’ve managed to cook rice properly.
+Over the past few months, I’ve managed to cook rice properly.
 Before that my rice was always “not done” and “crunchy” even after following package directions to a T!

-So now that I can manage to get rice cooked up properly this Ginger Chicken Stir Fry is in heavy rotation around here.
+So now that I can manage to get the rice cooked up properly this Ginger Chicken Stir Fry is in heavy rotation around here.
 It’s delicious (did I already say that?), so simple to make, and could even be described as clean eating. *Gasp!*

 Clean eating?
 What is that?
 Well, it’s something I’ve been trying out and so far I like.

 Except when I want something sugary and carby.
 (Is that a word?)